-Electronic copies of almost all my papers are available on my publications web site as either gzipped PostScript or PDF files.
+Electronic copies of almost all my papers are available on my publications web site as PDF files.

 - If your browser does not automatically display these files, you may need some additional software.
 I emphatically do not recommend Adobe Reader, which is an insanely slow memory-hog; there are many faster, more lightweight alternatives.
 I use Skim, which has some nice annotation tools, but Preview (built into Mac OS X) works fine.